December 2021 - The FDA permanently removes medically unnecessary access restrictions to the abortion pill.

 After years of grassroots advocacy, a strong coalition of public health groups forced Johnson & Johnson to stop selling hazardous talc-based baby powder in North America, and successfully pushed for greater Congressional oversight.
 We also co-led an open letter with Black Women for Wellness condemning J&J’s decision to continue selling baby powder outside of North America.

-2020 – The NWHN armed the public with accurate information on COVID-19 and emerging treatments and pushed for more diversity in drug trials.
+2020 – The Network armed the public with accurate information on COVID-19 and emerging treatments and pushed for more diversity in drug trials.

-As information emerged about transmission, symptoms, and protective measures, the NWHN was one of the first organizations to analyze the disparate impact of COVID-10 on communities of color and call for equitable access to PPE, paid leave, and respectful patient treatment.
-The NWHN also analyzed vaccine safety information and produced widely quoted critiques of the failure to include enough Black and Indigenous volunteers in vaccine trials.
+As information emerged about transmission, symptoms, and protective measures, The Network was one of the first organizations to analyze the disparate impact of COVID-10 on communities of color and call for equitable access to PPE, paid leave, and respectful patient treatment.
+The Network also analyzed vaccine safety information and produced widely quoted critiques of the failure to include enough Black and Indigenous volunteers in vaccine trials.

 December 2019 – Negligent personal care product companies are finally held to account.

-The NWHN kicked the fight for safe personal care products into high gear by expanding our earlier work on the issue into a full-fledged advocacy campaign.
+The Network kicked the fight for safe personal care products into high gear by expanding our earlier work on the issue into a full-fledged advocacy campaign.
 Toxic ingredients in makeup, hair dyes, baby powder, and other personal care products have been linked to numerous health problems — and Black women bear the brunt of the burden.
 But current federal law hobbles FDA oversight.
-To push for correction of this egregious negligence, the NWHN lobbied and educated members of congress, helped the House draft marquee legislation, and organized dozens of reproductive justice organizations to rally around this issue.
-These efforts paid off; Congress had a historic committee hearing where we testified, and is on the brink of passing corrective legislation.
+To push for correction of this egregious negligence, The Network lobbied and educated members of Congress, helped the House draft marquee legislation, and organized dozens of reproductive justice organizations to rally around this issue.
+These efforts paid off; Congress had a historic committee hearing where we testified and is on the brink of passing corrective legislation.